ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

 #### Contents of the "row" element {#xml-row}

-A "row" element contains the details of the connecting system, and how many emails were received from it, for the particular combination of the policy evaluated.
+A "row" element contains the details of the connecting system, and how many mails were received from it, for the particular combination of the policy evaluated.

 {align="left"}